1st November – Templeuve.

 At 0800 hours, the Battalion with transport moved off from Willems and marched via Templeuve and Le Fresnoy to La Tombe arriving there at 1300 hrs originally with the intention of following up the enemy who had withdrawn from the line of the Escaut.
 Owing to the shortening of the front, however, the whole division was pinched out by the units on either flank so that it became unnecessary for us to proceed any further.
 Billeting therefore was taken in hand at La Tombe at once and by 1600 the whole Battalion was quartered in the village.

-Early the following morning, the Battalion marched into Tournai to relive the 15th Bn Suffolk Regiment and to take over the picqueting of the town.
+Early the following morning, the Battalion marched into Tournai to relieve the 15th Bn Suffolk Regiment and to take over the picqueting of the town.
 There was some delay in getting the men into the billets because the Suffolks had received orders to stand by but eventually they left the town and enabled us to occupy our quarters.